ZhangDataLab/NSPC/README.md

 ## Usage

-The notebook contains multiple cells, each representing the plotting function for subplots B to G. Execute the cells to generate the plots.
+The notebook contains multiple cells, each representing the plotting function for subplots B to H. Execute the cells to generate the plots.
 The final figure `combination.pdf` will be saved in the `fig` directory.

 Before running `draw_fig.ipynb`, make sure you have the required CSV files in the `data` directory and the `colors_19.json` file in the `fig` directory.